nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 ### navigate-to

 Restricts the URLs that the document may navigate to by any means.
-For example when a link is clicked, a form is submitted, or *window.location* is invoked.
+For example, when a link is clicked, a form is submitted, or *window.location* is invoked.
 If *form-action* is present then this directive is ignored for form submissions.
 [Implementation Status](https://www.chromestatus.com/features/6457580339593216)

 ```html
 navigate-to nopcommerce.com